HaiderSS/Head-Pose-Estimation-using-Deep-Learning/README.md

 Sequential CNN gave us an overall acuracy of 0.7656

 Submissions:
-Requirement file for project is available as COSC2779_Assignment1.pdf our final trained model is saved as HeadPoseCNNClassifier.h5 predictions are saved in s3796258.csv
+our final trained model is saved as HeadPoseCNNClassifier.h5 predictions are saved in s3796258.csv
 Report is available as Deep Learning report